forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 * The latest versions of the [salesforcedx-vscode-core](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-core) and [salesforcedx-vscode-apex](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex) extensions (we suggest that you install all extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) extension pack)

 ---
-**NOTE:** Having an active Visual Studio Live Share session stops the Apex Debugger from working.
+**NOTE:** Having an active installation of the Visual Studio Live Share extension stops the Apex Debugger from working.
 Before you use the Apex Debugger, set the `liveshare.excludedDebugTypes` setting to `["apex-replay", "apex"]`.
 For instructions, see [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) in the Visual Studio Code docs.

-Microsoft is aware of this issue.
-For details, see [Debugger extension receives different order of requests with an active Live Share session #480](https://github.com/MicrosoftDocs/live-share/issues/480).
+Microsoft is aware of this issue, and is working on a fix.
+For details, see [Error with salesforce.salesforcedx-vscode-replay-debugger debugger extension #396](https://github.com/MicrosoftDocs/live-share/issues/396).

 ---